simeonqs/Evidence_for_vocal_signatures_and_voice-prints_in_a_wild_parrot/README.md

 	- RData file with the results of the pdfa, contains the subset of the pdfa.csv for subsetted for females in the square
 - ANALYSIS/RESULTS/04_cross_call_type/pdfa_permuted.RData
 	- RData file with the results of the pdfa, contains the subset of the pdfa.csv for permuted within location
-- ANALYSIS/RESULTS/figures/final_figure_ind.pdf
-	- the final pdf for model I
-- ANALYSIS/RESULTS/figures/final_figure_time.pdf
+- ANALYSIS/RESULTS/figures
-	- the final pdf for model II and III
+	- pdfs of the figures for the main text and supplemental materials
-- ANALYSIS/RESULTS/supplemental figures/composite figure - dtw.pdf
-	- composite figure for dtw
-- ANALYSIS/RESULTS/supplemental figures/composite figure - mfcccc.pdf
-	- composite figure for mf4c
-- ANALYSIS/RESULTS/supplemental figures/composite figure - specan.pdf
-	- composite figure for specan

 - ANALYSIS/CODE/00_run_methods/README.md
 	- short explanation of folder